 So you love Docker and you’ve heard that Windows Server 2016 will support Docker containers but you’ve no clue where to start?
 Worry no more as I swiftly take you through the basics of building your first Windows based Docker container image containing IIS and create a new container using our container image to host a basic static HTML website.
 For this guide, I’ll be using a VM (virtual machine)...
 [Read More]

 Jekyll & Hyde...
 Blogging Platforms

 Just like in the story of Jekyll & Hyde, my usage of Wordpress as my blogging platform has reached a bitter end.
 Over the last year, I found myself spending more time trying to write blog posts but fighting various WordPress issues at every turn.
-These issues included: - Database performance issues; thanks ClearDB! :( - SSL / authentication cookie issues - WordPress’s funky newline handling Finally...
+These issues included: Database performance issues; thanks ClearDB! :( SSL / authentication cookie issues WordPress’s funky newline handling Finally fed up of this...
 [Read More]